Alvin H. Danenberg, DDS • Nutritional Periodontist

 May 30 2017 [printfriendly]

-In my new book, Crazy-Good LIVING, I discuss my Four Pillars of Health.
+In my previously published book, Crazy-Good LIVING, I discuss my Four Pillars of Health.
 One pillar of health is efficient exercise.
 I explain how efficient exercise is made up of several activities.
 One effective activity is High Intensity Interval Training (HIIT).
 The importance of HIIT and the body’s quick and positive response to it are amazing.
 HIIT will improve the health of your mitochondria and in turn possibly improve your overall health as well as gingivitis.
 It’s a matter of connecting the dots.

 High Intensity Interval Training is the ultimate beneficial exercise for your mitochondria.
 You could perform this once a week for eight to twenty-six minutes in total.
 You might start with a warm up of two minutes before beginning the exercise cycles.
 Each cycle might consist of (1) seven to thirty seconds of all-out-to-exhaustion pedaling on a recumbent bike or sprinting outside, and (2) rest for about ninety seconds to regain your normal breath.
 This cycle should be repeated for two to eight times.
 Then, finish with a two-minute cool down.